bfranceschin/HoonSchool/Homework 6.md

 - Q2.
 Extend the generator to allow for use of characters other than a-z.
 It should also permit characters .,;:'" and you may have it rotate those the same way as letters are rotated.
 ```
-:: included the new character at the end of tha arm alpha
+:: included the new characters at the end of tha arm alpha
 ++  alpha  "abcdefghijklmnopqrstuvwxyz.,;:"
 ```